 There will come a time in your life when you will want to go away with your kids.
 This may only be a weekend trip to visit family in another town, or an extended holiday.
 The weekend option was all I was brave enough to manage with my tribe in the early days but as they get older, it’s getting easier to go away on longer trips.

 What my husband can never get his head around though is why it takes me so darn long to “get organised” for our family excursion and why I’m always frantic about it right up till the last minute.
 Gone are the days of simply throwing a few things in a bag, jumping in the car and driving off into the sunset!

 So here, ladies (and gentlemen), is how WE go away somewhere, anywhere, these days, with kids.
 And a baby.
 And sometimes the cat.

 I cannot stress this enough.
-You will probably still forget something with a list, but you will definitely forget something if you don’t have a list.
+You will probably still forget something with a list, but you will definitely forget more if you don’t have a list!
 I am a list-geek so I like to write several separate lists in the following categories: